 Savernake Forest is an ancient hunting forest dating back to the 10th century and was much frequented by King Henry VIII.
 It is believed that it is at Savernake that he met Jane Seymour, with Wolf Hall being just a couple of miles away.
 Savernake holds the record for the longest tree-lined avenue – Grand Avenue – which is 3.9 miles long and is absolutely dead straight.
 You can drive through the forest via Grand Avenue, but the potholes are quite extensive so it takes a bit longer than you think it will.
 The beech trees in the forest are beautiful and if you are visiting in spring time, the whole forest floor is covered in bluebells – very striking particularly when the sunlight is filtering through the trees.

 Built in 1821 as a result of local watermills ceasing to work because the watercourses had been harnessed for the Kennet & Avon Canal, Wilton Windmill is the oldest working windmill in the South West of England.
-It still produces wholemeal, stone-ground flour which is available at many local outlets, including nearby Marr Green Farm Shop.
-The Windmill is only open for guided tours on Sundays and Bank Holiday Mondays from 2pm to 5pm from Easter to the end of September, but the site is open at any time of the year.
+It still produces wholemeal, stone-ground flour which is available at many local outlets.
+The Windmill is only open for guided tours on Sundays and Bank Holiday Mondays from 2pm to 5pm from Easter to the end of September, but the site is open all year round.
 The Windmill is magnificent from the outside and the views are spectacular.
-It is at this moment that you appreciate you are in the North Wessex Downs – this Area of Outstanding Natural Beauty encompasses the Pewsey Vale which makes up about one third of the total area.
+It is at this moment that you really appreciate you are in the middle of the North Wessex Downs – this Area of Outstanding Natural Beauty encompasses the Vale of Pewsey which makes up about one third of the total area.

 From the Windmill, you can walk or drive down into Wilton.
 Just be warned that you should not leave anything in the car as unfortunately, even in these most beautiful of surroundings, thieves operate at all times of the year.